domodwyer/onc-rpc/README.md

     )),
 );

-// Serialise the RPC message into anything that implements std::io::Write let mut network_buffer = Vec::new();
+// Serialise the RPC message into anything that implements io::Write let mut network_buffer = Vec::new();
 msg.serialise_into(&mut network_buffer).expect("serialise message");